-As your child’s first and most influential teacher, you’ve taught your 3-5 year old a lot about reading and writing.
+As your child’s first and most influential teacher, you’ve taught your 3- to 5-year-old a lot about reading and writing.
 By providing opportunities each day for your child to practice emerging skills, you’re laying the foundation for her to become a successful reader.
 She’s learning that print is a powerful means of communicating knowledge and information and can be lots of fun, too.

 Making literacy a part of every day